Toyota Tercel: Third generation (L30; 1986)

 In 1986, Toyota introduced the slightly larger third generation Tercel with a new 12-valve engine which featured a variable venturi carburetor, and later models with EFI.
 From this generation on, the engine is mounted transversely, with the transmission mounted on the right side of the engine in a layout developed by Dante Giacosa and earlier popularised in such vehicles as the Fiat 128 and Volkswagen Golf.
 Other changes included revised rack-and-pinion steering and a newly designed, fully independent suspension.
 The Tercel continued in North America as Toyota's least expensive vehicle, while it was no longer offered in Europe.
 In other markets, the smaller Starlet was also offered.

 In Japan, the top trim package Tercel Retra GP-Turbo came installed with Toyota's four wheel independent suspension, labeled "Pegasus", along with their "Lasre" branded multi-port fuel injection, using the 115 PS 3E-TEU engine.
 "Retra" was short for retractable, a reference to the car's unique hidden headlamps.

 In 1986, Toyota also introduced a turbodiesel version with Toyota's 1.5-litre 1N-T engine coupled with a manual five-speed transmission.
-This was exclusively sold in the Japanese domestic market.
+This was exclusively sold in the Japanese market.

 The wagon version continued to be of the previous generation, as did the four-door sedan (which was not exported to most countries), until it was moved to the Corolla's underpinnings in 1988.
 The variable venturi carburettor reportedly has some problems, especially in the earlier models, such as a too rich mixture, which is caused by the too thin Teflon coating of the fuel-metering needle, which erodes over time due to friction.
 It also has had problems with the compensator (choke device), which can also cause overly rich mixture when not working properly.